 A claimant cannot obtain security for costs against a defendant.
-The Supreme Court has jurisdiction to make third-party costs orders where, for example, the named defendant ordered to pay the plaintiff's costs is without financial resources.
-In such circumstances the Court may order a third party who directed/controlled the defence of the claim for its benefit to pay the plaintiff's costs.
-(This risk of being held liable to satisfy the costs incurred by another does not apply to pure funders.)
-Notice of a claim for third-party liability is usually given by letter and sent to the third party as soon as possible.
-The third party may be joined as a party at the conclusion of proceedings; see Phoenix Global Fund Ltd v Citigroup Fund Services (Bermuda) Ltd [2007] Bda LR 61.
-The Commercial Court's jurisdiction to make such orders extends to ordering disclosure of documents which might lead to the identification of further funders; see Majuro Investment Corporation v Timis & ors [2016] SC Bda LR 23.
+The Supreme Court has recently determined that it has the jurisdiction to make third party costs orders where the litigation in respect of a defendant without its own resources has been controlled/directed by a third party or to its benefit (note that, as in England, this does not apply to pure funders).
+Notice of liability, usually by letter, should be sent to the third party as soon as possible, and that party may need to be joined as a party at the conclusion of proceedings; see Phoenix Global Fund Ltd v Citigroup Fund Services (Bermuda) Ltd [2007] Bda LR 61.
+The Commercial Court has shown an appetite to make such orders where appropriate and also to order disclosure of documents which might lead to the identification of further funders; see Majuro Investment Corporation v Timis & ors [2016] (Bda) LR 23.